qazzzlyt/ACard/README.md

 ## LunaTranslator Native DLLs
-## Special thanks to the arthor of LunaTranslator HIllya51
+## Special thanks to the author of LunaTranslator HIllya51
 ## This project received consent from HIllya51

 This project redistributes several DLL binaries derived from: